Practices and awareness of pharmacovigilance in ALERT hospital, Addis Ababa, Ethiopia, a pilot study

 The authors declare no competing interests.

 Daniel Legese Achalu: Identified the problems, conceptualized and designed the study; analyzed the data, and drafted the article.
 Gemechis Mikael Mamo: collected, cleaned, and organized the data. reviewed the article critically for important intellectual content.
-Both authors read, commented, and approved the final manuscript.
+All the authors read, commented, and approved the final version of this manuscript.

 Table 1: personal information of participants, ALERT hospital, 2020